 66 If someone in northern Taiwan dug a hole straight down into the Earth, he or she would end up in Formosa, Argentina!
-99 island's mountains, valleys, rivers, and reefs are home to hundreds of unique species found only in Taiwan.
-By contrast, most of Argentina's Formosa, which is two times the size of Taiwan, is fairly flat and covered with trees, grassland\, or marshland\.
-Its eastern region receives more rain than its other parts and also has more forests and streams.
+99 40 reefs are home to hundreds of unique species found only in Taiwan.
+By contrast, most of Argentina's Formosa, which is two times the size of Taiwan, is fairly flat and covered with trees, grassland, or marshland.
+Its eastern region 45 receives more rain than its other parts and also has more forests and streams14.

-between their economies.
-Present-day Taiwan is known worldwide for its lively economy and its advanced information technology Taiwan industry.
-The Asian\ island is moreover 50 famous for its natural beauty and friendly people, and thus attracts visitors from far and wide.
+There is, in addition, a stark15 contrast between their economies.
+Present-day Taiwan is known worldwide for its lively16 economy and its advanced information technology 50 Taiwan industry.
+Moreover, the Asian island is famous for its natural beauty and friendly people and thus attracts visitors from far and wide.
 By contrast, Formosa is one of Argentina's least 55 developed areas.
-Its economy relies primarily on cattle raising and other agricultural activities, such as growing cotton and fruit.
-Ranching\ is also extremely important to Formosa's economy.
-The area's total number of cattle exceeds 1.5 million, which is more than three times the
+Its economy relies primarily on cattle17 raising and other agricultural18 activities, such as growing cotton and fruit.
+Ranching is also extremely important to Formosa's economy.
+The area's total number of cattle exceeds19 1.5 million, which is more than three times the number of people living there!